-SHOUP TRAIL & CABINS.
-McAllister cabin, at the mouth of Shoup Bay is best accessed by kayak or boat.
-There is a 10-mile Shoup Trail from Valdez to the cabins however, it has not been brushed this season making wayfinding difficult and progress slow.
-It is best to kayak or boat to these cabins in the inner harbor.
-If motorized boat access, a jet boat is better than a prop boat to get in and out of the narrow channel that leads to the inner lagoon where Moraine and Kittiwake cabins are located.
-As is recommended throughout Alaska, be sure to pack the essentials: bear spray, bug spray and wear layers to be ready for whatever whimsical weather Mother Nature decides to throw at you.
+The McAllister cabin, at the mouth of Shoup Bay, is best accessed by kayak or boat.
+There is a narrow channel that leads to the inner lagoon where Moraine and Kittiwake cabins are located.
+Cabin rentals are available by reservation only for $70/night.
+As is recommended throughout Alaska, be sure to pack the essentials: bear spray, bug spray and warm layers to be ready for whatever weather Mother Nature decides to throw at you.
+There are fuel oil stoves in the cabins that take kerosene fuel.
+Plan between 1 - 2 gallons of kerosene per day depending on weather and your own comfort preferences.
+Click to read this info sheet for more details to help you plan your trip.

 Service may also be provided by kayaking outfitters